 Is that strain the result of bad mastering?
 Bad pressing quality?
 Bad vinyl?
 Some combination of all three?
 No one can say, and what difference does it make anyway?
 The proof of the pudding is in the eating.
 The proof of a good sounding side two is right there on track three.
 If there’s anything unnatural in the midrange, this song will not be a pleasant listening experience for you, dear reader.

 Linda’s voice here is sweet as honey.
 On the best copies this one should sound transparent and quite natural.
 Linda excels at this kind of song, but she stopped doing material like this soon after this album came out.
 That’s about the time I lost interest in her.

 You Can Close Your Eyes

 This is one of my all time favorite James Taylor songs.
-Linda does a lovely version of it here over a superb arrangement with top quality audiophile sound to match.
+Linda does a lovely version of it here; a superb arrangement with sound to match.
 What a great ending for the album, with her old buddies The Eagles backing her up.
-It takes this brilliant album out on a high note.
+It really takes you out on a high note.

 Click on this link to the Classic Tracks entry for the album to read about it in real depth.

 This record is good for testing a number of very important aspects of the sound of the copies we play in our shootouts.
 The links below will take you to other records that are good for testing these qualities, or lack thereof, as the case may be.

 - More Records that Are Good for Testing Grit and Grain

 - More Records that Are Good for Testing Midrange Presence

 - More Records that Are Good for Testing Tubey Magical Acoustic Guitars